zkol/vsadmin/README.md

 # VSadmin

-This repository contains admin scripts for Vintage Story (see [homepage](https://www.vintagestory.at) if you want to learn about Vintage Story) to be executed in a terminal or to be integrated in automated tasks of the server host OS.
+This repository contains admin scripts for Vintage Story (take a look at the [homepage](https://www.vintagestory.at) if you want to learn about Vintage Story) to be executed in a terminal or to be integrated in automated tasks of the server host OS.

 ## History